Intro

 Signature removal :unsign

-The default behaviour of Josh is to copy, if it exsists, the signature of the original commit in the filtered commit.
+The default behaviour of Josh is to copy, if it exists, the signature of the original commit in the filtered commit.
 This makes the signature invalid, but allows a perfect round-trip: josh will be able to recreate the original commit from the filtered one.

 This behaviour might not be desirable, and this filter drops the signatures from the history.